knecht-d/calendar-notifire/README.md

 The origin of the name are:

 -   the (future) capabilities of this project --> To notifiy about up coming calendar-events
--   _fire_, because the idea comes from my volunteer fire department
+-   _fire_, because the idea comes from a volunteer fire department